To what extent are Qonto's activities regulated and monitored?

 How does Qonto ensure the security of my deposits?

-Your money is safe because the funds deposited in your Qonto account are totally separate from its cash flow.
+Your money is safe because the funds deposited in your Qonto account are totally separate from its cash flow, in line with the applicable requirements.

 But what would happen in the event of bankruptcy?

 Neither Qonto nor any of its banking partners have any plans to go bankrupt.
-These scenarios are extreme.
+These scenarios are extreme, and Qonto works with institutions with a very limited default risk.
 However, please be aware that your funds are also protected if this were to happen:

 If Qonto were to go bankrupt: the money deposited in Qonto accounts is isolated from our cash flow.
-If we were to go bankrupt (which again, is an extreme scenario), your funds would be returned to you in full.
+If we were to go bankrupt (which again, is an extreme scenario), your funds would be returned to you in full by our partners and under ACPR’s supervision.

 In the event of the bankruptcy of Société Générale: the units of the qualified money market funds in which your funds are invested are held in a securities account separate from the bank's assets.
 The latter is bound to return them to the holder, in this case Qonto, even in case of bankruptcy.
 The scenario of Société Générale going bankrupt is unlikely: it is one of the largest banking groups in France.